Artist Statement

 How did you discover this material?
 What can you express with it that you can't express with paint?

-I was unsatisfied with how, when using regular paint, you cover the surface beneath and work with layers.
+I was unsatisfied with the process of using regular paint, which involves covering the surface beneath and working with layers.
 I wanted everything to be equally visual in my paintings, so the different parts of the image fitted into each other like a jigsaw puzzle or intarsia.
 That way, I felt that the work could be genuinely two-dimensional and also as a physical object.
 So I started mixing different kinds of mediums in the paint to make it thicker and ended up using filler.
-After a while, I began to like how the filler cracked up when drying and thus showed an ageing process.
+After a while, I began to appreciate how the filler cracked up when drying, revealing an ageing process.
 It introduced both time and contingency into my work, which I loved — visual elements beyond my control.

 As you are not properly using paint, do you define yourself as a painter or more as a sculptor/craftsman?

 I am very much a painter.
-I'm interested in the fundamental problem of painting, which is the relation between depth and surface, which means the illusionary pictorial depth and the physical matter of the work.
+I'm interested in the fundamental problem of painting, which is the relation between depth and surface, which means the illusory pictorial depth and the physical matter of the work.
 More profoundly, this equals the relationship between language and matter, how immaterial linguistic information always has to be manifested in the physical world to communicate.
 And also how that physical representation of the linguistic "idea" inevitably taints it and transforms it.
-There is less and more information in any language expression than the sender of the message intended.
-Be it a spoken word, a printed or painted image, or whatever media that is used.
+There is more and less information in any language expression than the sender of the message intended.
+It can be a spoken word, a printed or painted image, or any other form of media.

-But as I also put a lot of emphasis on the physical matter - my works are as much objects as images; this also relates to sculpture and craft, I guess.
+But as I also put much emphasis on the physical matter, my works are as much objects as images; this also relates to sculpture and craft, I guess.

-Your work is mostly grey and white, do these colours (or lack of colours) represent something for you?
+Your work is primarily grey and white, do these colours (or lack of colours) represent something for you?

 Not really.
-The point is that it is two different colours so that you can differentiate two surfaces from each other.
+The point is that it is two different colours so that you can differentiate between the two surfaces.
 It could have been other colours, but it is the natural colour of the two different kinds of filler I use, smooth and coarse.
 That said, I kind of like the sharpness of the whites, and I also like that the works are a bit low in contrast.
 Together with the dry, greyish brown of the oak wood, it gives a crisp, sober look.
 A bit Scandinavian, I think.

-Is there some kind of hazard in your work, something provoked by the material/process itself more than by the hand of the artist?
+Is there some hazard in your work, something provoked by the material/process itself more than by the hand of the artist

-Definitely.
-As I mentioned, I need there to be a contingency in my work.
-That there is something added that is beyond any cognitive or calculated process.
+As I mentioned, I definitely need a contingency plan in my work.
+There is something added that is beyond any cognitive or calculated process.
 But I also want the ideas behind the work to be somehow intuitive and incomprehensible to me.
-There has to be some risk involved that I don't entirely know what I'm doing.
+There has to be some risk involved, since I'm not entirely sure what I'm doing.
 So there is something I can learn from doing them.
 It's a continuous investigation.

 What do you like the most in your creative process?